hyosung11/Launch-School/Courses/journal.md

 09:28 It's been many days since I last studied.
 I'm reviewing the exam questions and realizing more about what I can do to further my understanding.

 11:36 Chatted with Alex today via Zoom and got a message from Michael.
 I'm still reviewing the assessment and updating my study guide.

+15:29 I got in the gym today and did basic lifts and was okay.
+I then played ping pong with Louis and let him win.
+How do I increase my ability to remember well?